ifndefdeadmau5/react-go-to-calendar/README.md

 ## Usage

-To have simple calendar rendered *without any hassle*, you'll probably just wanna make use of `<Calendar />` component right away.
+To have simple calendar rendered *without any hassle*, you'll probably just want to make use of the `<Calendar />` component right away.

 ```tsx